hyperware-ai/hyperware-book/src/system/process/processes.md

 Wasm runs modules by default, or components, as described [here](https://component-model.bytecodealliance.org/design/why-component-model.html): components are just modules that follow some specific format.
 Hyperware processes are Wasm components that have certain imports and exports so they can be run by Hyperware.
-Pragmatically, processes can be compiled using the [`kit`](https://github.com/hyperware-ai/kit) developer toolkit, see documentation [here](../../kit/kit-dev-toolkit.md).
+Pragmatically, processes can be compiled using the [`kit`](https://github.com/hyperware-ai/kit) developer toolkit.

 The long term goal of Hyperware is, using [WASI](https://wasi.dev/), to provide a secure, sandboxed environment for Wasm components to make use of the kernel features described in this document.
-Further, Hyperware has a Virtual File System ([VFS](../files.md)) which processes can interact with to access files on a user's machine, and in the future WASI could also expose access to the filesystem for Wasm components directly.
+Further, Hyperware has a Virtual File System which processes can interact with to access files on a user's machine, and in the future WASI could also expose access to the filesystem for Wasm components directly.